jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 6. Compile the app into an executable binary
 - `pyinstaller BlueAndPinkSynthEditor.spec`

-## 7. Move the compiled app into the folder in /Applications
+## 7. Move the compiled app to /Applications
-- `mv dist/BlueAndPinkSynthEditor.app /Applications/Blue\ and\ Pink\ Synth\ Editor`
+- `mv dist/BlueAndPinkSynthEditor.app /Applications/`

 ## 8. Run the compiled app by double-clicking on it

 - To see debug output on the console, run the app from the command line instead
-  - `/Applications/Blue\ and\ Pink\ Synth\ Editor/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`
+  - `/Applications/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`